 Mr. Poulopoulos began his legal career at the Law Offices of Corredor, Husseini & Snedaker, P.A., in Miami, Florida.
 Prior to becoming an associate at the firm and while still attending UM Law, he was employed as a law clerk under his mentor, Maria Corredor, Esquire.
 After being admitted to the Florida Bar, Mr. Poulopoulos practiced personal injury protection and family law, and acquired extensive courtroom experience.

-In 2015, Mr. Poulopoulos accepted the position of managing attorney at Schiller, Kessler & Gomez, PLC's Personal Injury Protection department.
+In 2015, Mr. Poulopoulos accepted the position of managing attorney at The Schiller Kessler Group's Personal Injury Protection department.
 Mr. Poulopoulos is dedicated to ensuring that his clients are exceptionally represented.
 He advocates vigorously on behalf of his clients to ensure that they receive proper and just compensation for medical services provided to their patients throughout Florida.